Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 ### Notification Flow via API

 - Some notifications are triggered by API calls.
-- For instance, when a client uses POST /requests to create a request, the backend after inserting the request will:
+- For instance, when a client uses POST /issues to create an issue, the backend after inserting the issue will:

 Send a response to the client confirming creation,